julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ### Herb-Specific Questions

 **Q: How is garlic used in protective magic?**
 A: Hung, carried, or rubbed on thresholds to repel evil and misfortune.
 It is also used in charms and protective spells.
-Learn more in **[Witchy Herbs for Healing: Ancient Plant Magic for Body and Spirit](/witchy-herbs-for-healing/)**.
+Learn more in **[Witchy Herbs for Body and Spirit](/witchy-herbs-for-healing/)**.

 **Q: How is rue used in protective magic?**
 A: Rue is burned to clear curses, worn to deflect envy, or used in spiritual cleansings (*limpias*).
 See **[The Witch’s Herbal Starter Kit: 10 Powerful Plants](/herbal-starter-kit/)** for foundational protective herbs.

 **Q: How is mugwort used in protective magic?**
 A: Burned, brewed in tea, or tucked under pillows before sleep or rituals to shield against nightmares, spirits, and astral disturbances.
-More on dreamwork herbs in **[Witchy Plants for Bedrooms: Dreamwork & Night Magic](/witchy-plants-bedroom/)**.
+More on dreamwork herbs in **[Top Plants for Your Bedroom](/witchy-plants-bedroom/)**.

 **Q: How is sweet wormwood used in protective magic?**
 A: Burned to purge dark energy, cleanse spaces, and sever harmful influences.
 Often used in birth and burial rites when the veil is thin.